groovyosgi/testing/README.md

 * Import the bundles and the test fragment via "File->Import->General->Existing Projects into Workspace".
 * In order to execute the tests from Eclipse, execute `PizzaDeliveryManTest.launch` and `PizzaServiceTest.launch` via "Run As".

-## EclipseCon Europe / OSGi Community Event 2013 Slides:
+## EclipseCon Europe / OSGi Community Event 2013 Slides
 [http://groovyosgi.github.io/testing/](http://groovyosgi.github.io/testing/)